Data format

 list comprises all subroutines of the program.
 Each entry has the

-same structure as the program itself (one could say that the schema of the program
+same structure as the program itself (such that the schema of program

 is recursive).
 In particular, each child should have a name (unique in the scope